The Doctor Dances: Broadcast and reception

+Broadcast

+"The Doctor Dances" was broadcast on BBC1 on 28 May, at its usual slot of 7pm, unlike the previous episode.
+A corresponding behind-the-scenes episode of "Doctor Who Confidential" was broadcast afterwards on BBC3 under the title "Weird Science".
+It was repeated twice on BBC3 during the week, once at midnight, and again at 7pm on the following day.

+Ratings

 "The Doctor Dances" received overnight ratings of 6.17 million viewers, a 35.9% audience share; this was the lowest figure yet for the series, but it was during a bank holiday weekend and was the most-watched programme on Saturday.
 It received a final rating of 6.86 million viewers.
 The episode received an Audience Appreciation Index score of 85.

+Reception

 SFX stated that the two-part story had "everything", particularly praising Moffat's script.
 They highlighted the ending of "The Doctor Dances" as "funny, surprising, heartwarming and life-affirming without slipping into syrupy schmaltz".
 Dek Hogan of Digital Spy disliked Barrowman as Captain Jack, but named the two-part story as the best episodes of the series.
 Arnold T Blumburg of Now Playing gave "The Doctor Dances" a grade of A, writing that it "may be the production and plotting high point of the first series to date".
 He said that the episode "manages to smoothly present a ton of technobabble with clarity and precision" and praised the dialogue and the "exhilarating" climax.

 The scene where the child surprises the Doctor, Rose, and Jack in Room 802 was voted television's "Golden Moment of 2005" by viewers, as part of the BBC's 2005 TV Moments programme.
 In a poll conducted by Doctor Who Magazine in 2009, the two-part story was ranked the fifth best episode of Doctor Who.
 The Daily Telegraph named the story the fourth best of the show in 2008.
 In 2011 before the second half of the sixth series, The Huffington Post labelled "The Empty Child" and "The Doctor Dances" as one of the five essential episodes for new viewers to watch.

 "The Empty Child" and "The Doctor Dances" won the 2006 Hugo Award for Best Dramatic Presentation (Short Form).